bookofproofs/bookofproofs.github.io/_sources/history/18th-century/peacock.md

 **George Peacock** published his _Treatise on Algebra _ which attempted to give algebra a logical treatment comparable to [Euclid's Elements][bookofproofs$621].

 ### Mathematical Profile (Excerpt):
-* Thomas Peacock married Ann Hodgson, the daughter of John Hodgson of Denton and his wife Ann, on 9 November 1781.
-* They had several children but Ann Peacock died young and Thomas Peacock remarried on 2 May 1789.
-* His second wife, Jane Thompson, was the mother of his fifth son, George, the subject of this biography.
-* His final child, and third daughter, Hannah Mary Anne Peacock was born to Thomas and Jane Peacock on 12 February 1798.
-* The year that George Peacock was born, 1791, and the year 1798 that his eighth and final child Hannah were born were the years in which Thomas Peacock published mathematics books.
-* George was educated at home by his father and, because of his father's mathematical interests, it is clear that George must have received a good grounding in mathematics from a skilled teacher.
 * Only elementary mathematics was necessary for entry to Cambridge so, although he knew more advanced material, George excelled in the elementary topics taught at Richmond.
 * Peacock completed his schooling in 1809, being ranked as the top student.
 * In the autumn of 1809 Peacock matriculated as a student at Trinity College, Cambridge.